 OSUWARI/SIT!
 In actuality, Kagome uses the control collar less and less over the series, not every time he says something off.
 It's also more played up in the anime than the manga, as she mostly stops using it the way she did earlier on around volume 7 or so.

-Not really unintentionally funny so much as unintentionally cute; the dog demon forms of Sesshomaru and his and Inuyasha's father can come off as this rather than threatening due to the rather feminine-looking dog ears.
+The dog demon forms of Sesshomaru and his and Inuyasha's father can come off as more cute than scary due to the rather feminine-looking dog ears.

 Hojo, for his inability to catch a hint that Kagome isn't interested in him.

-They Wasted a Perfectly Good Plot: It's never explained why only Inuyasha can follow Kagome through time, which wastes some very interesting plots involving other characters and how they react to the present, especially with very dangerous characters like Naraku becoming a threat in the present rather than the Monster of the Week that occasionally shows up.
-Later justified as it is revealed in the first movie that the tree and the gateway that was made from it, were a sacred tree of time, so being bond to the tree, as well as being in close proximity to it is what allows Kagome and Inuyasha to travel through time.
-It's still a waste of a good idea though
+It's never explained why only Inuyasha can follow Kagome through time, which wastes some very interesting plots involving other characters and how they react to the present, especially with very dangerous characters like Naraku becoming a threat in the present rather than the Monster of the Week that occasionally shows up.
+Justified in the first movie: that the tree and the gateway that was made from it, were a sacred tree of time, so being bond to the tree, as well as being in close proximity to it is what allows Kagome and Inuyasha to travel through time.
+It's still a waste of a good idea though.

-Too Cool to Live: Inu no Taisho, BIG TIME, the third film shows how much more powerful and wiser than both of his sons, while being entirely Badass as he was at his death thralls to save Inuyasha's mother.
+The Inu no Taisho, the third film shows how much more powerful and wiser than both of his sons, while being entirely badass as he was at his death thralls to save Inuyasha's mother.
 In his rescue attempt, he had used his two swords to mow down an army of soldiers and omniyoji with ease, revived Izayoi with the third, shot down with arrows and spent his last moments fighting a samurai in a collapsing buying castle.
-And this is after suffering fatal wounds from a powerful lightning spewing dragon demon of the highest caliber that he barely managed to seal away.
+This is after suffering fatal wounds from a powerful lightning spewing dragon demon of the highest caliber that he barely managed to seal away.

 Toy Ship: Rin and Kohaku, Shippo and many random village girls he comes across.

-Wangst: Kagome.
+Kagome.
 Sometimes very justifiable, sometimes... well, not.
-Despite that she complains a lot, if she goes overboard, she stops herself.
+Despite the fact that she complains a lot, if she goes overboard, she stops herself.

-Another case could be made for Sesshomaru's constant dwelling on how his dad didn't give him the sword that he wanted when most of the other characters have problems that are much worse then that.
+Another case could be made for Sesshomaru's constant dwelling on how his dad didn't give him the sword that he wanted when most of the other characters have problems that are much worse then that, even him.

-What an Idiot: Hey Kikyou, if the bad guy is unable to kill you, don't reveal it to him or you'll probably be thrown from a cliff...
+What an Idiot!: Hey Kikyo, if the bad guy is unable to kill you, don't reveal it to him or you'll probably be thrown from a cliff...
 No, don't give him the jewel's fragments, you are only making him stronger!